My 10 Rules for Renting a Car in Ireland

 Rule 7: But I Have Insurance With My Credit Card

-Many US credit cards include rental car coverage, but the details vary and Ireland has specific complications.
-And Ireland is not always covered.
+Many US credit cards include rental car coverage, but the details vary and Ireland is not always covered.

 I absolutely recommend that you call the number on the back of your credit card and ask these questions before you rely on them for your insurance.